 I got a few very interesting emails from folks who disagreed with my last post.
 The overall theme was the same as my friend I referred to on FB.
 I must admit I just don’t understand.
 When has separate but equal ever worked?
 How are we ever going to get equal rights under the law when we can’t even demand equality from the ones who claim to love us most?
 Allowing them to hide behind their ‘religion’ is bullshit just like it was for slavery.
 And please explain to me how allowing your family to pick an choose the parts of your life they ‘approve’ of is not a form of control.
 As long as we allow our families to segregate us in their lives, they will continue to think separate but equal under the law is acceptable.
 I’m not saying you shouldn’t love your family, but you should have enough self-respect and integrity to make sure they treat you as an equal or not at all.

 I learned the hard way, separate but equal doesn’t work.
 And for the record, after everything my father did to me as a kid, I still loved him.
-I didn’t exclude him, he chose to exclude me because I didn’t fit the norm.1 He made the conscious choice to push me away.
+I didn’t exclude him, he chose to exclude me because I didn’t fit the norm.
+Granted my step-mother goaded him for almost 2-days before he finally lost it but still He made the conscious choice to push me away.
 And by conscious, I mean being kicked out of the house at the ripe old age of 14 with a broken jaw and 2 broken ribs.

 Ten years later, we tried to make amends but he still couldn’t accept me.
 He made it very clear he didn’t want me “flaunting my lifestyle” in his face.
 Meanwhile, I had survived being on my own at such an early age, not to mention almost taking my own life and being homeless.
 Even after all of that, deep down I still wanted his love.
 But after surviving some of the darkest moments of my life, I couldn’t just go back to his love knowing it was built on the condition I act or behave a certain way.
 So, I moved on with my life without him.
 I would call or visit only once or twice a year.
 And even then it was primarily to see my little brother.
 Yeah, it hurt but I was stronger for it.
 I had finally accepted myself for who and what I was.